 What is the procedure to get dental implants?

 During your initial consultation, Dr Watson will take an xray of the area.
 We will discuss with you other procedures that may be necessary such as removal of failed or broken teeth.
 You may want to have a temporary crown placed on this implant as well, especially for front teeth.

 During the surgical appointment, you will be completely numb.
 We do not use IV (propofal) sedation.
 We will remove the bad teeth and place the new dental implants.
 There will be a healing abutment placed flush with the gum tissue, or a temporary crown may be fabricated.
 We will discuss post operative care.
 Most of our patients only take ibuprofen (Advil) afterwards, but a little Vicodin sure helps you sleep better.
 You will need to take your antibiotics and use your prescription mouthrinse as directed.

-90% of our implants can be restored after a 3 months healing phase.
-After we confirm osteointegration, we make a precision impression of the implants in your jaw for the laboratory.
+Most of our implants can be restored after a 3-4 month healing phase.
+After we confirm osseointegration, we make a precision impression of the implants in your jaw for the laboratory.
 The lab will custom machine the adapters and the crowns to fit your new implant.
 We don't use off-the-shelf adapters and crowns in our office.
 In 2 weeks, the lab will have your new custom teeth ready.
 We simply screw them into place and you are ready to enjoy your new teeth!